amplience/dc-demostore-core/docs/DeepDive.md

 ![Segment Selection](../media/user-login-selection.png)

-The following rules will apply to all instances of the personalized banner slot in your application.
+The following rules will apply to all instances of the personalised banner slot in your application.

 #### Rules